-Swollen ankles can be a problem for our loved ones.
+Swollen ankles can be a source of concern.

 Chronic lung disease

 Because of this, the pressure in the lungs may increase, resulting in swelling in the ankles.